Tips for Daddy Bonding

 You may have seen this on several sites all around the web.
-However, we would like to share some of our favorite tips for Dads to bond with their loved ones.
+However, we would like to share some of our favorite tips for Dads to bond with little ones.

-Baby is happiest when connecting skin-to-skin with mom or dad.
+Baby is the happiest when connecting skin-to-skin with mom or dad.
 Their temperature, heart and breathing rates will be more consistent, and their blood sugar more stable.
-It also allows baby to get familiar with your scent and your heartbeat becomes a soothing beat for the little one.
+It also allows the baby to get familiar with your scent and your heartbeat, becoming a soothing beat for the little one.
 Spend time bonding, lounge around in your boxers and let baby rest on your chest while you're watching TV (just be sure it's not badminton/FIFA—you don't want to startle the baby!).
 Enjoy skin-to-skin time.
-Did you know that fathers who engage in skin-to-skin time with their newborns after a cesarean section help reduce the time their babies cry?
+Did you know that fathers who engage in skin-to-skin time with their newborns after a cesarean section help reduce the time babies cry?

 2) Diaper duty